 What's the difference between an opinion and an argument?
 You will soon find out.
-After the moderated discussion, we will brainstorm potential topics for debate, and follow the British Parliamentary model to sharpen your research, critical thinking, and persuasive skills.
+After the moderated discussion, and persuasive skills.

 During the debate, each speaker will be assigned an audience member who evaluates their individual performance and provides a short debrief.
 A panel of two judges will determine which side wins.